18F/ux-guide/_pages/research/plan.md

 Regardless of how you arrive at them, review your recruitment criteria with your team.
 Make sure you’re planning to recruit the right people to help answer your research questions.

+### Compensating research participants

+GSA can compensate user research participants so long as they are public participants, not government employees. <strong>We must do research with people who will actually use our services</strong>, in addition to stakeholders.
+Many government services support people through stressful situations.
+Input from people with lived experience and diverse perspectives reveals usability limitations of our designs.

+[Section 508 standards](https://www.access-board.gov/ict/) require that our designs are accessible to people with disabilities.
+The best way to make sure our products and services are accessible is to design for these users from the start.
+Include people with disabilities in your user research and usability testing.
+To learn more about inclusive design visit [Accessibility for Teams](https://accessibility.digital.gov/), [18F's Accessibility Guide](https://accessibility.18f.gov/) or the TTS Accessibility guild #g-accessibility (18F/GSA access only).

+#### Why do we offer compensation?

+We compensate participants for more than just the time they spend speaking with us.
+There can be additional costs like transportation, time off from work, and child care.
+We also compensate to show we value their lived experiences and expertise.
+Sometimes we ask participants to imagine or recall a painful personal experience, including previous difficulties that resulted from interactions with government services.

+In addition to paying participants, there are other ways to recognize the value of participants' knowledge and experience.
+These can include:

+- Opportunity to provide feedback on design over time
+- Resources for additional information on the topic
+- Offer to find out answers to questions they may have
+- Whenever possible, share the outcomes of the research

+#### Financial compensation

+To compensate people for participation in design research, we must obtain authorization from the agency partner with the appropriate level of authority, and we must meet the following criteria:

+1. The benefit to the government in obtaining the feedback outweighs the benefit to the participant (i.e., amount paid to the user)
+2. Compensating user research participants must directly advance the client’s statutory mission and objectives

+The process of paying participants for research is similar to paying for a contractor or vendor.
+In order to add compensation for participants to your in-flight engagement or new IAA, you can use the [18F User Research Authorization - Part B, Attachment 2 (18F/GSA access only](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY/edit)).

+Initial OGC guidance is to work with a recruiting agency to make payments to participants.
+In many cases, we'll be more successful at achieving diverse and representative participation if we work with trusted community organizations, including from tribal nations.
+TTS will continue to iterate on this approach in partnership with OGC.
+More detailed information can be found in the doc: [Compensating research participants document (18F/GSA access only](https://docs.google.com/document/d/1oWDxVUsRbO1ELNmni3Qa-uYPhXDWuNM3HESgAUxs7Uw/edit)).

 ## Ethical considerations